 - Trackball: Trackballs aren’t nearly as popular as they used to be, but their bulky shape and stationery design are great for reducing wrist strain.
 These mice have a bit of a learning curve, but they’re more effective at reducing wrist strain than traditional mice.

-- Extra Buttons: Modern mice have extra buttons for opening menus and moving back and forth in a browser tab.
-If you’re the kind of person who relies heavily on extra mouse buttons, then keep an eye out for similar functionality in ergonomic mice.
+- Extra Buttons: Some modern mice have extra buttons for opening menus and moving back and forth in a browser tab.
+If you’re the kind of person who relies heavily on extra mouse buttons, keep an eye out for similar functionality in ergonomic mice.

-- Rechargeable VS Batteries: Some mice, like the Logitech MX Vertical, have rechargeable batteries that last for about two weeks.
+- Rechargeable VS Batteries: Some mice, like the Logitech MX Vertical, have rechargeable batteries that last for a few weeks on a single charge.
 Mice that use AA batteries, on the other hand, can last for months before needing a battery change.
 This is an issue of personal preference, of course.

 Logitech’s MX Vertical mouse offers a stunning mix of ergonomics, style, and usability.
 Its intuitive design is easy to get accustomed to, and its accessible forward/back buttons and cursor speed switch ensure that you can quickly navigate the web without a hitch.
-Like other Logitech mice, the MX Vertical can connect to three computers at a time, and quickly switches between computers at the press of a button (or automatically with Logitech Flow enabled).
+Like other Logitech mice, the MX Vertical can connect to three computers at a time.
+It can also quickly switch between computers manually at the press of a button or automatically if you have Logitech Flow enabled.

 Like most premium mice, the MX Vertical runs on a rechargeable battery that lasts for around two weeks.
 It pairs with your computer via Bluetooth or wireless dongle, but it can function as a wired mouse when connected to a computer via USB-C cable.